Transport in Cape Verde: Types of transport

-Mindelo on São Vicente is the main port for cruise liners and the terminus for the ferry service to Santo Antão.
+Ports and harbours: Mindelo on São Vicente is the main port for cruise liners and the terminus for the ferry service to Santo Antão.
 A marina for yachts is undergoing enlargement (2007).
 Praia on Santiago is a main hub for ferry service to other islands.
 Palmeira on Sal supplies fuel for the main airport on the island, Amílcar Cabral International Airport, and is important for hotel construction on the island.
 Porto Novo on Santo Antão is the only source for imports and exports of produce from the island as well as passenger traffic since the closure of the airstrip at Ponta do Sol.
-There are smaller harbors, essentially single jetties at Tarrafal on São Nicolau, Sal Rei on Boa Vista, Vila do Maio (Porto Inglês) on Maio, São Filipe on Fogo and Furna on Brava.
+There are smaller harbours, essentially single jetties at Tarrafal on São Nicolau, Sal Rei on Boa Vista, Vila do Maio (Porto Inglês) on Maio, São Filipe on Fogo and Furna on Brava.
 These are terminals for inter island ferry service carrying freight and passengers.
-There are small harbors, with protective breakwaters, used by fishing boats at Tarrafal on Santiago, Pedra de Lume on Sal and Ponta do Sol on Santo Antão.
+There are small harbours, with protective breakwaters, used by fishing boats at Tarrafal on Santiago, Pedra de Lume on Sal and Ponta do Sol on Santo Antão.
 Some offer suitable protection for small yachts.
 The pier at Santa Maria on Sal used by both fishing and dive boats has been rehabilitated.